pgilad/www.giladpeleg.com/content/blog/code-retreat-game-of-life-notes/index.md

 The instructor asked about how it was to switch partners.
 Most reactions were that people preferred working for a long time with the same buddy (getting comfortable again).
-Partner familiarity is very important, especially for velocity, but learning new things and getting new insights is rare if you've been pairing since forever (Unique exceptions apply).
-People were very surprised to hear that effective pairing is very short-term.
+Partner familiarity is important, especially for velocity, but learning new things and getting new insights is rare if you've been pairing since forever (Unique exceptions apply).
+People were surprised to hear that effective pairing is short-term.
 To them, it seems that pairing is an extension, or improvement to the steady-state path they have been walking.
 I haven't seen enough pairing to tell whether it's true or not, but my gut tells me that being pair-agile correlates with being agile in general, and probably correlates with openness to learn and getting real/honest feedback.